Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-we have that, being $\alpha_{(ab)}=0$, $\delta_{\alpha}\Gamma_{eff}\neq 0$ implies $\langle T_{[ab]} \rangle \neq 0$.
-However it can be shown that both types of anomalies (Eintein and Lorentz) \cite{Bardeen-Zumino,LAG-Ginsparg1} are related.
-In fact, by adding a local term to the action, it is always possible to switch from one type of anomaly to the other; we usually prefer to think in terms of Einstein anomalies.
+Since for a Lorentz transformation $\alpha_{(ab)}=0$, we have that $\delta_{\alpha}\Gamma_{\rm eff}\neq 0$ implies $\langle T_{[ab]} \rangle \neq 0$.
+It can be shown however that Einstein and Lorentz anomalies~\cite{Bardeen-Zumino,LAG-Ginsparg1} are related.
+It is always possible to add a local term to the action to switch from one type of anomaly to the other.
+Here, we prefer to think of gravitational anomalies in terms of Einstein anomalies.

-After this remark we give the prescription for the computation of gravitational anomalies.
-Following the same argument that gave us the gauge anomaly, the local winding number density is obtained from the characteristic polynomial (\ref{A-Sfamily}) for a suitable $2n+2$-dimensional Dirac operator.
-The characteristic polynomial for the fields that contribute to the anomaly are the following.
-For spin-$\frac{1}{2}$ fermions
+After these general remarks we proceed to give the prescription for the computation of gravitational anomalies.
+Following the same argument leading to the gauge anomaly, the gravitational anomaly is expressed in terms of a local winding number density obtained from the characteristic polynomial (\ref{A-Sfamily}) of some $(2n+2)$-dimensional Dirac operator.
+For spin-$\frac{1}{2}$ fermions, the characteristic polynomial is given by